githubuniverseworkshops/codeql/workshop-2022/README.md

 In this section, we will move from reasoning about the AST to reasoning about data flow.
 The data flow graph is built on top of the AST, but contains more detailed semantic information about the flow of information through the program.
 We will also use more concepts that are already modelled in the CodeQL standard libraries for Ruby, instead of having to manually model each pattern.

 1. The `DataFlow` library models the flow of data through the program.
-Import this library using `import codeql.ruby.DataFlow`.
+This is already imported by `import ruby`, but you can also explicitly import it using `import codeql.ruby.DataFlow`.
 The class `DataFlow::Node` from this library represents semantic elements in the program that may have a value.
 Data flow nodes typically have corresponding AST nodes, but we can perform more sophisticated reasoning on the data flow graph.
 Modify your predicate from the previous section to reason about data flow nodes instead of AST nodes.

     <details>
     <summary>Hint</summary>

-     - Add `import codeql.ruby.DataFlow`.
-     - Change the type of `redirectLocation` from `Expr` to `DataFlow::Node`.
+     - Change the type of `redirectLocation` from `Ast::Expr` to `DataFlow::Node`.
 This is the generic type of all data flow nodes.
 Most nodes correspond to expressions or parameters in the AST.
-     - Change the type of `redirectCall` from `MethodCall` to `DataFlow::CallNode`.
+     - Change the type of `redirectCall` from `Ast::MethodCall` to `DataFlow::CallNode`.
 This is a more specialised type of data flow node, corresponding to a particular type of expression in the AST -- a `Call`.
     - There are still compilation errors!
 Methods are a concept in the AST, not the data flow graph.
 We cannot call `getEnclosingMethod` on a `DataFlow::Node`, so we have to convert it first into an AST node.
-    - Use `asExpr()` to convert from a `DataFlow::Node` into an `ExprCfgNode` -- this is a type of node in the "control flow" graph.
+    - Use `asExpr()` to convert from a `DataFlow::Node` into a `Cfg::ExprCfgNode` -- this is a type of node in the "control flow" graph.
-    - Use `getExpr()` to convert from a `ExprCfgNode` into an `Expr` -- this is a type of AST node.
+    - Use `getExpr()` to convert from a `ExprCfgNode` into an `Ast::Expr` -- this is a type of AST node.
     - The rest of the predicate continues to compile without errors.
 This is because structural predicates like `getArgument` are defined in parallel on both the AST library and the data flow library.
     </details>
     <details>
     <summary>Solution</summary>

     ```ql
-    import codeql.ruby.AST
+    import ruby
     import codeql.ruby.frameworks.ActionController
-    import codeql.ruby.DataFlow

     predicate isRedirect(DataFlow::Node redirectLocation, GetHandlerMethod method) {
       exists(DataFlow::CallNode redirectCall |